Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-create-notebook.md

 ![Azure notebook](media/notebook.png)

-In this lesson, you will log into Azure Notebooks using your Microsoft account, create a project, and create your first notebook.
-In subsequent lessons, you will add additional notebooks to the project in order to get first-hand experience handling data in Python.
+In this lesson, you will log into Azure Notebooks using your Microsoft account, create your first notebook, and apply some of the principles you learned in previous lessons to crack open a CSV file and extract insights from the data.

 ## Create a notebook